levelnineconsulting/market-entry-dach-playbook/02-90-day-execution-framework.md

 - Single accountable owner for market entry
 - Written execution mandate from HQ
 - Clear authority to make commercial decisions
-- Defined success criteria for 90 days
+- Clearly defined KPIs and success criteria that align with operational realities.
 - Explicit kill criteria if traction does not materialise

 If this phase is skipped, execution will stall later.